-- Programmable baud-rate generator allowing speeds up to 3.125 Mbps for regular speed (divide by 16) and 6.25 Mbps for high speed (divide by 8) - Separate 16x8 transmit (TX) and receive (RX) FIFOs to reduce CPU interrupt service loading - Programmable FIFO length, including 1-byte deep operation providing conventional double-buffered interface - FIFO trigger levels of 1/8, 1/4, 1/2, 3/4, and 7/8 - Standard asynchronous communication bits for start, stop, and parity - False-start bit detection - Line-break generation and detection - Fully programmable serial interface characteristics - 5, 6, 7, or 8 data bits - Even, odd, stick, or no-parity bit generation/detection - 1 or 2 stop bit generation - IrDA serial-IR (SIR) encoder/decoder providing - Programmable use of IrDA Serial Infrared (SIR) or UART input/output - Support of IrDA SIR encoder/decoder functions for data rates up to 115.2 Kbps half-duplex - Support of normal 3/16 and low-power (1.41-2.23 μs) bit durations - Programmable internal clock generator enabling division of reference clock by 1 to 256 for low-power mode bit duration - Support for communication with ISO 7816 smart cards - LIN protocol support - Standard FIFO-level and End-of-Transmission interrupts
+Programmable baud-rate generator allowing speeds up to 3.125 Mbps for regular speed (divide by 16) and 6.25 Mbps for high speed (divide by 8)

-- Efficient transfers using Micro Direct Memory Access Controller (μDMA) - Separate channels for transmit and receive - Receive single request asserted when data is in the FIFO; burst request asserted at programmed FIFO level - Transmit single request asserted when there is space in the FIFO; burst request asserted at programmed FIFO level
+- Separate 16x8 transmit (TX) and receive (RX) FIFOs to reduce CPU interrupt service loading - Programmable FIFO length, including 1-byte deep operation providing conventional double-buffered interface - FIFO trigger levels of 1/8, 1/4, 1/2, 3/4, and 7/8 - Standard asynchronous communication bits for start, stop, and parity - False-start bit detection - Line-break generation and detection - Fully programmable serial interface characteristics - 5, 6, 7, or 8 data bits - Even, odd, stick, or no-parity bit generation/detection - 1 or 2 stop bit generation - IrDA serial-IR (SIR) encoder/decoder providing - Programmable use of IrDA Serial Infrared (SIR) or UART input/output - Support of IrDA SIR encoder/decoder functions for data rates up to 115.2 Kbps half-duplex - Support of normal 3/16 and low-power (1.41-2.23 μs) bit durations - Programmable internal clock generator enabling division of reference clock by 1 to 256 for low-power mode bit duration - Support for communication with ISO 7816 smart cards - LIN protocol support - Standard FIFO-level and End-of-Transmission interrupts - Efficient transfers using Micro Direct Memory Access Controller (μDMA) - Separate channels for transmit and receive - Receive single request asserted when data is in the FIFO; burst request asserted at programmed FIFO level - Transmit single request asserted when there is space in the FIFO; burst request asserted at programmed FIFO level

-1.1.3.2 IC (see page 577)
+1.1.3.3 I^2C (see page 580)

-The Inter-Integrated Circuit ( $I^2C$ ) bus provides bi-directional data transfer through a two-wire design (a serial data line SDA and a serial clock line SCL).
-The $I^2C$ bus interfaces to external $I^2C$ devices such as serial memory (RAMs and ROMs), networking devices, LCDs, tone generators, and so on.
-The $I^2C$ bus may also be used for system testing and diagnostic purposes in product development and manufacture.
+The Inter-Integrated Circuit (I^2C) bus provides bi-directional data transfer through a two-wire design (a serial data line SDA and a serial clock line SCL).
+The I^2C bus interfaces to external I^2C devices such as serial memory (RAMs and ROMs), networking devices, LCDs, tone generators, and so on.
+The I^2C bus may also be used for system testing and diagnostic purposes in product development and manufacture.

-Each device on the IC bus can be designated as either a master or a slave.
-Each IC module supports both sending and receiving data as either a master or a slave and can operate simultaneously as both a master and a slave.
-Both the IC master and slave can generate interrupts.
+Each device on the I2C bus can be designated as either a master or a slave.
+Each I2C module supports both sending and receiving data as either a master or a slave and can operate simultaneously as both a master and a slave.
+Both the I2C master and slave can generate interrupts.

-The LM3S1W16 controller includes two IC modules with the following features:
+The LM3S3W26 controller includes two I2C modules with the following features:

-- Devices on the IC bus can be designated as either a master or a slave - Supports both transmitting and receiving data as either a master or a slave - Supports simultaneous master and slave operation - Four IC modes - Master transmit - Master receive - Slave transmit - Slave receive - Two transmission speeds: Standard (100 Kbps) and Fast (400 Kbps) - Master and slave interrupt generation - Master generates interrupts when a transmit or receive operation completes (or aborts due to an error) - Slave generates interrupts when data has been transferred or requested by a master or when a START or STOP condition is detected - Master with arbitration and clock synchronization, multimaster support, and 7-bit addressing mode received from a peripheral device, and parallel-to-serial conversion on data transmitted to a peripheral device.
-The SSI module can be configured as either a master or slave device.
-As a slave device, the SSI module can also be configured to disable its output, which allows a master device to be coupled with multiple slave devices.
-The TX and RX paths are buffered with separate internal FIFOs.
+- Devices on the I2C bus can be designated as either a master or a slave - Supports both transmitting and receiving data as either a master or a slave - Supports simultaneous master and slave operation - Four I2C modes - Master transmit - Master receive - Slave transmit - Slave receive - Two transmission speeds: Standard (100 Kbps) and Fast (400 Kbps) - Master and slave interrupt generation - Master generates interrupts when a transmit or receive operation completes (or aborts due to an error) - Slave generates interrupts when data has been transferred or requested by a master or when a START or STOP condition is detected - Master with arbitration and clock synchronization, multimaster support, and 7-bit addressing mode

-1.1.3.3 SSI (see page 535)
+1.1.3.4 SSI (see page 538)